openvinotoolkit/training_extensions/misc/tensorflow_toolkit/vehicle_attributes/README.md

-# Vehicle Attributes Recognition: Type and Color
+# Vehicle Attributes Recognition: Type and Color (PROVIDED AS IS WITHOUT SUPPORT)

 ![](./veh_attr.jpg)